maxschulmeister/reval/PRD.md

 ### CSV Format

-The test data must be provided in CSV format with two columns:
+The test data must be provided in CSV format.
+It is processed using `data-forge`.

 ```csv
 input,expected_output